sanykta/viral-content-predictor/README.md

 ---

-# 💡 Future Improvements
+#Future Improvements

-Potential enhancements include:
+Potential enhancements to include:

 * Deep learning models using BERT or RoBERTa embeddings.
 * Thumbnail image analysis using Computer Vision.